COSC1127-AI/pacman-contest-cluster/README.md

     * Use `--random-seeds` followed by the seed numbers of all random layouts that are to be used, separated by commas.
         * E.g., `--random-seeds 7669,1332`

 The `--fixed-layout-seeds` and `--random-seeds` options are also useful if you want to force the script to use some specific layouts.
-Look in folde folder [contest/layouts/](contest/layouts/) for available fixed layouts.
+Look in folder [layouts/](layouts/) for available fixed, non-random, layouts.

 Note that if the seeds given are less than the number of layouts asked for, the remaining are completed randomly.